101Loop/drf-user/docs/api-doc.rst

     :jsonparam str password: password of user

     :statuscode 200: if supplied params are valid
+    :statuscode 400: if some fields are missing
-    :statuscode 422: if supplied params are invalid
+    :statuscode 401: if supplied params are invalid

 Account
 -------